danlee2002/PerformativePrediction/README.md

-Code for toy example in Performative Prediction Paper for 454
+Code for toy example in Performative Prediction Paper for CS 4540